MS Human Genetics & Genetic Counseling

 - Anatomy and physiology (highly recommended and encouraged)

 - Counseling experience (e.g. paid or volunteer work on crisis hot-line, pregnancy/reproductive counseling service, or other service) is required.

 Please indicate on your CV/Resume the amount of time (hours) you spent for this experience.

 - Shadowing experience with a genetic counselor or medical geneticist is required.

-The Thomas Jefferson University, MS program in Human Genetics & Genetic Counseling program is participating in the Genetic Counseling Admissions Match through National Matching Services (NMS) beginning with admissions for Fall 2018.
+The Jefferson MS program in Human Genetics & Genetic Counseling program is a participating program in the Genetic Counseling Admissions Match through National Matching Services (NMS) .
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.

 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.